 Though the course covers the entire process of writing and submitting an NIH grant, it also presupposes prior funding application experience.
 Harvard Catalyst also offers a more fundamentals-focused course, Techniques to Writing a Competitive Grant, which provides an overview of the grant writing process for participants who do not have prior experience.

 Please note: Due to the scope of the course, we cannot provide individual feedback on current or future applications.
 This course provides specific instruction on writing the sections of the grant, but cannot offer grant review.

-Online course work and assignments average 2-3 hours per week over 8 weeks
+Online course work and assignments averaging two-to-three hours per week over eight weeks.

 Clinical professionals seeking to learn more about NIH grant funding (particularly R01 and K career development grants) and how to manage and write successful grant applications.